invoke-ai/InvokeAI/docs/installation/010_INSTALL_AUTOMATED.md

     ![zipfile-screenshot](../assets/installer-walkthrough/unpacked-zipfile.png)
     </figure>

-5. If you are using a desktop GUI, double-click the installer file appropriate for your platform.
+5.  **Launch the installer script from the desktop**: If you are using a desktop GUI, double-click the installer file appropriate for your platform.
 It will be named `install.bat` on Windows systems and `install.sh` on Linux and Macintosh systems.
 Be aware that your system's file browser may suppress the